Prince William pulls out of godfather’s memorial service due to ‘personal matter’

 Queen Camilla led the royal family at the St George’s Chapel service alongside the disgraced Duke of York, who was with ex-wife Sarah Ferguson

-Kensington Palace refused to disclose further information but palace aides said the absence was due to a “personal matter”, and that the Princess of Wales, who is recovering from abdominal surgery, “continues to be doing well”.
+Palace officials said only that his absence at the service, for the late King Constantine of Greece, was due to a “personal matter” and that the Princess of Wales, who is recovering from abdominal surgery, “continues to be doing well”.

-Queen Camilla led the royal family at the St George’s Chapel service, attended by a large number of Constantine’s family and foreign royalty, as King Charles is continuing to receive treatment for cancer.
+Hours after the event, it was announced that Thomas Kingston, the husband of Prince and Princess Michael of Kent’s daughter Lady Gabriella Kingston, had died suddenly on Sunday at the age of 45.
+The financier was found dead at an address in Gloucestershire; an inquest will be held to establish the cause of his death, but there are no suspicious circumstances.

-Among those in the congregation were the disgraced Duke of York who with ex-wife Sarah, Duchess of York led the main contingent of British royals as they walked downhill from Windsor Castle to the church.
+William’s absence left Queen Camilla the most senior royal attending the St George’s Chapel event, as King Charles is continuing to receive treatment for cancer.

-Andrew smiled as he strode ahead of Sarah followed by their daughter Princess Beatrice with husband Edoardo Mapelli Mozzi, the Princess Royal and her husband Vice Admiral Sir Tim Laurence, Zara and Mike Tindall and the King’s cousin Lady Sarah Chatto.
+But also present were the disgraced Duke of York, who, with ex-wife Sarah, Duchess of York, led the main contingent of British royals as they walked downhill from Windsor Castle to the church.

-Constantine II’s widow Queen Anne-Marie was joined by their children, Crown Prince Pavlos, Princess Alexia, Prince Nikolaos, Princess Theodora, Prince Philippos, and a number of their grandchildren.
+Andrew smiled as he strode ahead of Sarah, followed by their daughter Princess Beatrice with her husband Edoardo Mapelli Mozzi, the Princess Royal and her husband Vice Admiral Sir Tim Laurence, Zara and Mike Tindall, and the King’s cousin Lady Sarah Chatto.

-Former prime minister Sir John Major was also invited by the Greek royal household to the service as was ex-Formula One racing driver Sir Jackie Stewart and King Felipe VI and Queen Letizia of Spain.
+Constantine II’s widow Queen Anne-Marie was joined by their children, Crown Prince Pavlos, Princess Alexia, Prince Nikolaos, Princess Theodora and Prince Philippos, as well as a number of their grandchildren.

-William was expected to attend the ceremony alone, as Kate is away from official engagements until after Easter following major surgery in January.
+Former prime minister Sir John Major was also invited by the Greek royal household to attend the service, as was ex-Formula One racing driver Sir Jackie Stewart and King Felipe VI and Queen Letizia of Spain.

-The King was also expected to miss the service as he postpones public engagements while he continues treatment for an undisclosed form of cancer.
+William had been expected to attend the ceremony alone, as Kate is taking a break from official engagements until after Easter following her surgery in January.

-William is among the senior members of the royal family who have stepped up official duties in recent weeks following the King’s diagnosis.
+King Charles has also postponed almost all public engagements while he continues to receive treatment for an undisclosed form of cancer.

-He returned recently having taken off several weeks to care for Kate following her surgery.
-The princess underwent abdominal surgery at the London Clinic in January for an unknown condition.
-She remained in the private hospital for 13 days while recovering before she returned back to the family’s Windsor home.
+William recently returned to royal duties after taking time off to care for Kate, who underwent abdominal surgery at the London Clinic for an unknown condition.
+She remained in the private hospital for 13 days while recovering before she returned to the family’s Windsor home.

-While she reportedly planned to continue some work from home, she is not expected to return to public engagements until after Easter and has not been seen publicly since Christmas Day.
+While she reportedly planned to continue undertaking some work from home, she is not expected to return to public engagements until after Easter and has not been seen in public since Christmas Day.

-Prince William has attended several engagements in recent weeks including an investiture ceremony at Windsor Castle, an air ambulance charity event and walking the red carpet alone at the Baftas.
+Prince William has attended several engagements in recent weeks, including an investiture ceremony at Windsor Castle, an air ambulance charity event, and the Baftas, where he walked the red carpet alone.

-There are currently no official engagements scheduled for the future King in the royal diary.
+There are currently no official engagements scheduled for the heir to the throne in the royal diary.

 On Friday, Charles was pictured smiling while looking through some of the 7,000 messages and cards he had received since his diagnosis.

-It came days after the King carried out his first face-to-face official duties – an audience with prime minister Rishi Sunak and a privy council meeting on Wednesday – since his condition was made public.
+It came days after he carried out his first face-to-face official duties – an audience with prime minister Rishi Sunak and a privy council meeting on Wednesday – since his condition was announced.

 The type of cancer he has has not been revealed; nor is it known how many rounds of treatment are planned, but so far he has had at least two.